 Hello.
 Welcome to Nerve Center.

-That which is currently swirling inside my mind.
+That which is (and was) currently swirling inside my mind.

 "Such a collection of ephemeral treasure is an example of how we find the things that tell us who we are, even if it gives instead the impression that a parallel universe of KM’s own work has found him - by carefully infiltrating the most ordinary places: the local newspaper, or the fold of a carton of milk, or the back of a parking ticket."
 (Elliman)